sejaldua/IBM-research-challenge/README.md

 * evaluate success of machine learning models with user input
 * spend more time on bonus problem using neural net / `tdidf`
 * use mongoDB for storing user input at large scalability

+## Awards
+IBM: Drug Repurposing for Cancer - A Data Driven Approach
+Dell Technologies: Best Hack for Driving Human Progress

+## Acknowledgments
+Thank you to all the volunteers, mentors, sponsors, judges, and fellow hackers at TechTogether Boston 2020 for giving us inspiration and endless support.
+It was truly an incredible experience.